 If where you eat is just as important to you as what you eat, you'll enjoy some of the more picturesque locations for fish fry.
 The Boathouse at The Edgewater hotel is a two-story restaurant with wonderful views of Lake Mendota and a classic fish fry.
 The von Rutenberg family owns three restaurants in and around town, each with a unique waterfront location: Captain Bill's in Middleton, Nau-Ti-Gal nestled on the Yahara River and Mariner's Inn, also on Madison's near north shore of Lake Mendota.

 Or, try some of the neighborhood hot spots such as Blue Moon Bar & Grill on University Avenue (and stay for the pool and darts).
 On Monroe Street, you'll experience an eatery that combines East Coast, Italian-style fish house with a Wisconsin tavern feel at Gates & Brovi, and fresh catch of the day (made gluten-free if need be!) at jacs Dining and Tap House.
-In the Atwood neighborhood, you won't want to miss Stalzy's Deli, an order-at-the-counter affair where they serve fish fry with potato pancakes on the side.
 Just off the Capitol Square there's Tipsy Cow, a triangular-shaped tavern that serves their fish fry with Tipsy Sauce instead of tartar.
 Just a short drive from downtown, discover Quivey's Grove Stone House or Stable Grill restaurants, both of which are on the National Register of Historic Buildings or the Old Feed Mill in Mazomanie, a 19th-century flour mill that has been restored into a restaurant that delivers hearty food in a historic ambiance.
+Meanwhile, if you're in Waunakee and craving fish fry, stop by The Lone Girl Brewing Company to get your fix while enjoying a craft beer and family-friendly atmosphere.

 For more information about the cuisine from our local scene, visit our Restaurants page.